rkulla/vimogen/README.md

-Vimogen is a light-weight and super easy way to install, remove, and update Vim plugins -- and to keep them synchronized (and up-to-date) on different machines.
+Vimogen is a very easy way to install, update, or remove Vim plugins -- and optionally keep them synchronized across multiple vim installations.

 Requiring no configuration other than a manifest file, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating of all your Vim add-ons.

-I created Vimogen because many plugins that I use, such as vim-rails, syntastic and snipMate-snippets, get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
+I created Vimogen because many plugins that I use (vim-rails, syntastic, etc), get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
+And I wanted a super simple way to install all my favorite plugins whenever I installed a new operating system and need to get vim the way I like it quickly.
 I also wanted something that didn't clutter up my vimrc file.

 How Vimogen works...

-Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put Git URLs to Vim plug-in repos inside of it -- one line at a time -- like:
+Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put Git clone URLs to Vim plug-in repositories inside of it -- one line at a time -- like:

     git://github.com/tpope/vim-sensible.git
     git://github.com/tpope/vim-surround.git
-    git://github.com/tpope/vim-repeat
     git://github.com/scrooloose/nerdtree.git
-    git://github.com/tpope/vim-git.git
-    git://github.com/tsaleh/vim-matchit.git
     git://github.com/tomasr/molokai.git
     ...

 Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on github <a href="https://github.com/vim-scripts">here</a>.
+You can also use bitbucket or any other git repository location if you need to.

 Running the _vimogen_ command will give you the option to install, update, or uninstall all of the Vim plugins and color schemes that you use.